alexleboucher/docker-express-postgres-boilerplate/README.md

 To generate a migration based on entities changes, run `yarn migration:generate MigrationName`, it will create a migration in `src/migrations`.
 The migration is automatically generated based on your entities compared to your actual database.

-You can try by adding a property `firstName` in the `User` entity :
+For example, you can try by adding a property `firstName` in the `User` entity :
 ```typescript
 @Column({ nullable: false, length: 20 })
 firstName!: string;